Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Technical Approach

 \subsection{AUV Survey Mission Planning}

 The Iver3 AUV has two standard patterns for pre-planned missions: lawnmower (LM) and object identification (OID).
 The LM pattern is a common down-and-back structure, as depicted by the dotted lines in Fig. \ref{fig:sensor_model}b.
 In one leg of a LM survey, there are three stages: descent, survey, and ascent.
 The AUV must ascend, turn around, and then descend before collecting sonar data for each leg in order to geolocalize itself, as global positioning system (GPS) data is not available underwater.
-The leg length ($l$) in Fig. \ref{fig:sensor_model}b denotes the distance that the AUV was underwater collecting SSS data, and the half-swath width ($\frac{\lambda}{2}$) describes the distance on the seafloor covered by the fan-shaped sonar beams for one of the transducer arrays. $w_s$ is the total survey width of a planned LM mission, and $\delta_w$ is the width of each individual leg.
-The AUV also takes in either a depth from surface ($d_s$) or a height from bottom ($h_b$) parameter which describes the altitude it will descend to before collecting SSS data.
+The survey occurs at either a constant height from bottom ($h_b$) or depth from surface ($d_s$), and this parameter may change from site to site based on the depth of the wreck.
+Given that the maximum range of the DVL is 81m, and the maximum depth of the shipwreck sites surveyed was 79.2m, we may conclude that bottom-tracking was not lost during repeated descent/ascent stages.
+The leg length ($l$) in Fig. \ref{fig:sensor_model}b denotes the distance that the AUV was underwater collecting SSS data, and the half-swath width ($\frac{s}{2}$) describes the distance on the seafloor covered by the sonar beams from one of the transducer arrays.
+For a planned LM mission, $w_s$ is the total survey width and $\delta_w$ is the width of each individual leg.